Interlacing Diffusions: Applications and examples

-We shall prove claims (\ref{eigenfunctionrepresentation1}) and (\ref{eigenfunctionrepresentation2}) by induction and we restrict to the case of $\mathbb{GT}(n)$ for simplicity where the number of particles on each level increases by $1$.
-For $n=1$ there is nothing to prove.
-Now, in order to obtain a positive eigenfunction for $n$ copies of an $L$-diffusion, we can in fact start more generally with $n$ copies of an $L$-diffusion $h$-transformed by a one dimensional positive eigenfunction $h$ (denoting by $L^h$ such a diffusion process where we assume that $L^h$ satisfies the boundary conditions of Section 2 in order for the construction of the $\mathbb{GT}(n)$ process to be valid).
-It is then clear that,
+\begin{proof} In order to obtain a strictly positive eigenfunction for $n$ copies of an $L$-diffusion, we can in fact start more generally with $n$ copies of an $L$-diffusion $h$-transformed by a one dimensional strictly positive eigenfunction $h$ (denoting by $L^h$ such a diffusion process where we assume that $L^h$ satisfies the boundary conditions of Section 2 in order for the intertwining (\ref{KMintertwining}) to hold).
+It is then clear that: